Valuation Menu

 Overview

 English is the most widely spoken and influential language globally, with over 1.5 billion speakers.
 It is the dominant language in international business, science, technology, media, and diplomacy.
-Compared to other global languages, English offers unique structural, practical, and economic advantages, making it the most valuable intangible asset in the modern world.
+Compared to other global languages, English offers unique structural, practical, and economic advantages, making it one of the most powerful intangible assets in the modern world.

 Business Advantage: If your business is rooted in the English language, it has a natural edge over businesses rooted in other languages.